rbisdorff/Digraph3/docSphinx/tutorial.rst

 Permutation graphs
 ..................

-A graph is called a **permutation** or *inversion* graph if there exists a permutation of its vertices such that the permutated graph is isomorphic to the original graph.
+A graph is called a **permutation** or *inversion* graph if there exists a permutation of its list of vertices such that the graph is isomorphic to the inversions operated by the permutation in this list.

 *Source*: Martin Ch.
 Gulombic, Agorithmic Graph Theory and Perfect Graphs 2nd Ed., Annals of Discrete Mathematics 57, Elsevier, Chapter 7, pp 157-170.